rauc/rauc/docs/advanced.rst

   When evaluating, make sure to compile a recent casync version from the `git <https://github.com/systemd/casync>`_ for testing.

+  For compatiblitiy with RAUC's built-in streaming support, refer to :ref:`sec-casync-vs-streaming`.

 Using the Content-Addressable Data Synchronization tool `casync` for updating embedded / IoT devices provides a couple of benefits.
 By splitting and chunking the update artifacts into reusable pieces, casync